 The search filters determine everything you’ll see, so understanding each option matters.

-4. Accessibility Features: Both portals filter for mobility, hearing, and vision accommodations.
+- Accessibility Features: Both portals filter for mobility, hearing, and vision accommodations.
 These include wheelchair accessibility, visual fire alarms, and hearing loop systems.
+Need help understanding which accommodations qualify?
+The Accessibility Accommodation Guide on NYHousingSearch breaks down documentation requirements for mobility, hearing, and vision supports.

-5. Waitlist vs. Lottery Systems Some listings use first-come, first-served waitlists.
-Others run lotteries where everyone who applies during the window gets equal chances.
+- Waitlist vs. Lottery Systems Some listings use first-come, first-served waitlists.
+Others run lotteries where everyone who applies during the window gets an equal chance.
 The listing clearly states which system applies.

 The filters work together—you might search for wheelchair-accessible two-bedrooms under $1,200 monthly in Queens with parking included.